x

 Local organizations, immigrants push back against Trump claims

-In the wake of Trump's Aurora rally, members and advocates of the immigrant community pushed back against rhetoric that villainizes migrants in the city.
+In light of Donald Trump's Aurora visit, members and advocates of the immigrant community pushed back against rhetoric that villainizes migrants in the city.

 AURORA, Colo. — In the wake of former President Donald Trump's campaign stop in Aurora on Friday, various immigration advocates and local organizations gathered outside an apartment building tied to false migrant gang takeover allegations to push back against rhetoric that villainizes the immigrant community.